Reporting for duty: Airline crew sign up to help hospitals

 The trend is less pronounced in the U.S., where passenger airlines are receiving $50 billion in government aid conditioned on the promise not to cut jobs for the next six months.

-Airline cabin crew are considered goods candidates to work in hospitals because they are required to complete medical training to serve onboard flights in case of an emergency.
+Airline cabin crew are considered good candidates to work in hospitals because they are required to complete medical training to serve aboard flights in case of an emergency.
 They are also trained in how to handle difficult interpersonal situations, such as unruly passengers on flights, that can help in stressful work places like hospitals.

 “We’re really good at being around people and taking care of people,” says 23-year old Mathilda Malm, a former flight attendant who was also part of the training program in the Swedish capital.
 “And we’re always prepared for every situation and we handle it in a calm way.”